leptonai/examples/advanced/tabbyml/README.md

     --public
 ```

-You can visit [dashboard.lepton.ai](https://dashboard.lepton.ai/) to try out the model, or use `lep` cli to manage the launched deployment:
+You can visit [dashboard.lepton.ai](https://dashboard.lepton.ai/) to use the web Dashboard, or use `lep` cli to manage the launched deployment:
 ```shell
 lep deployment status -n tabby
 ```